almostearthling/when-command-devdocs/wizard.rst

 Of course the configuration pane can be built from scratch using *Python* code, but in this case a resource file will be used, and edited with the `Glade Interface Designer`_.
-The template directory contains a simple resource file, ``plugin_template.glade``, that can work as a starting point.
+The template directory contains a simple resource file, ``template-plugin_generic.glade``, that can work as a starting point.
 From within the plugin development directory:

 ::

-  ~/firethis$ cp /usr/share/when-wizard/templates/plugin_template.glade .
+  ~/firethis$ cp /usr/share/when-wizard/templates/template-plugin_generic.glade .
-  ~/firethis$ mv plugin_template.glade firethis.glade
+  ~/firethis$ mv template-plugin_generic.glade firethis.glade

 Also, since the icon is not very convincing, and assuming that a suitable 24x24 pixel PNG has been stolen from the icons8_ web site (please, be kind